Roscrea Brooch

 The Roscrea brooch is a 9th-century Celtic brooch of the pseudo-penannular type, found at or near Roscrea, County Tipperary, Ireland, before 1829.
-It is made from cast silver, and decorated with zoomorphic patterns of open-jawed animals and gilded gold filigree, and is 9.5 cm in height and 8.3 cmwide.
+It is made from cast silver, and decorated with zoomorphic patterns of open-jawed animals and gilded gold filigree, and is 9.5 cm in height and 8.3 cm wide.
 The silver is of an unusually high quality for Irish metalwork of the period, indicating that its craftsmen were both trading materials with settled Vikings, who invaded the island in the preceding century, and had absorbed elements of the Scandinavians' imagery and metalwork techniques.

 It was rediscovered in the 1820s and was in the possession of the artist and antiquarian George Petrie in 1850, until acquired in 1867 by the Royal Irish Academy, Dublin, following his death the previous year.
-Although not considered as innovative and significant as near contemporary examples such as the Tara Brooch, it is formed from unusually high-quality material, including first-grade silver and its linings of amber, which was very difficult to source in Ireland at the time.
+Although not considered as innovative or significant as near-contemporary examples such as the Tara Brooch, it is formed from unusually high-quality material, including first-grade silver and linings of amber, which was very difficult to source in Ireland at the time.

-Replicas of the brooch became popular in the mid-19th century Celtic Revival, some of which are of very high quality.
+Replicas of the brooch became popular during the mid-19th-century Celtic Revival, some of which are of very high quality.
 Despite the loss of some of its bosses, it is in overall good condition.
 The brooch is held in the collection of the National Museum of Ireland, Dublin.

 Dating

 The brooch is variously dated as from the early (Mitchell) to late (O'Toole/NMI) 9th century.
 Writing in 1983, the historian Michael Ryan gave a probable dating of the mid to late-9th century, and Henderson notes that its zoomorphic iconography has parallels with Scottish designs of that period.

-The brooch, the 8th century Book of Dimma found at Roscrea Abbey and the Stowe Missal from the nearby village of Lorrha, indicate the relative prosperity of the town during the period.
+The brooch, the 8th-century Book of Dimma found at Roscrea Abbey and the Stowe Missal from the nearby village of Lorrha, indicate the relative prosperity of the town during the period.
 In 1993, the historian Orna Somerville noted how, by the 8th century, brooch rings such as the current example and those found in the Hill of Tara and at Killamery, "had ceased to be functional and was primarily a vehicle for elaborate decoration".